crismariudenis/NeuralNetworkCpp/README.md

     // Define the architecture of the neural network nn::NeuralNetwork n{{2, 2, 1}};

-    // Set hyperparameters for the neural network n.setHyperparameters(1, 0.001, 0.9, 1);
+    // Set hyperparameters for the neural network or leave them by default n.setHyperparameters(1, 0.001, 0.9, 1);

     // Create a dataset and generate training data